Code-Institute-Submissions/IFED-Milestone-Project-2/README.md

 The structure of the website is designed to be responsive and interactive, with clear placement of interface buttons and options.
 The aim is to have two main pages; the landing page, and the game page.
 All other content will be integrated using additional pop-up windows as they are optional and should not require the user to navigate to a different page.
+The timer will be visible on the game page to allow the user to keep track of their progress.
+This will be displayed in different positions in accordance with responsive design techniques.

 **4. Skeleton**